Don't pay for pricey builder-grade barn doors. Building a custom white oak wooden barn door is easier than you think.

-We quickly determined that a pocket door or traditional door would not highlight the desired features of our bathroom space.
-Contemplating the design further prompted this wood door DIY.
+We quickly determined that a pocket door or traditional door would not highlight the desired features of our master bathroom space.
+Contemplating the design further prompted this custom barn door.
+With such a pretty design space to feature, a new modern barn door is exactly what was needed to bring both bathroom and master bedroom together.

-- 4' x 8' white oak veneer sheet of plywood
+- 4'x8' White oak veneer sheet of plywood

-- (4) 4" thick x 8' long white oak
+- (4) 4" thick x 8' long white oak wood

 - Wood glue